sondoszo25/mtkdem2-targel2/README.md

 in this exercise we created a client which can talk to the server we were given. the server can give answer for these :
 a) http://localhost:5000/swagger/api/Chats:
- 1) in POST: it creates an new Chat
+ 1) in POST: it creates a new Chat
  2) in GET: it gives us all the chats of the current user

 b)http://localhost:5000/swagger/api/Tokens: